 In 1994, Schmitt got into a disagreement with the town of East Haddam and shut down the attraction, putting the property up for sale.
 Schmitt died in 1998, and his estate started selling off many of the antiques and other pieces of the property, including some of the buildings.

 At one point the property was listed for $3 million, not a bad price for 60-plus acres of scenic Connecticut countryside.
-Update: In October 2014, the property was put up for bid on Auction.com, where a high bid of $1.9 million was accepted.
-No immediate plans for the property were announced.
+In October 2014, the property was put up for bid on Auction.com, where a high bid of $1.9 million was accepted; however, a year later the deal fell through, and the property was put up for sale again, this time at $2.4 million.

 Some suggest that the ghost of Schmitt roams the grounds of Johnsonville, content to spend eternity in a place for which he had so much affection.
 We haven’t heard of any other specific ghost stories here, but like any long-abandoned settlement, there’s an undeniable creepiness inherent to the place.